AlexanderAberg/battleship/README.md

 <img src="assets/images/phone-image.png" alt='Looks on phone'>

 - __Board__
-  - You can see a 10x10 board that you can play on.
+  - You can see a 10x10 board that you can play on, it will be coloured red if you hit a ship and black if you miss.
   <img src="assets/images/phone-image.png" alt='board with 2 squares attacked, one of them with a ship'>